rar0n/rarons-TTS-Reader/README.md

    your system memory I think, as the app gets the audio continuously ahead of the speech, unless it's inferencing speech slower than real-time )

- Oh, btw #2 - The thing is 99% vibe coded with Claude Sonnet 5 (free tier over a few sessions.
-So that's awesome imho).

     2026 raron ( But mostly Claude :) )